Frequently Asked Room Selection Questions

 A: Don’t panic!
 We have created a Proxy system that will allow you to designate someone who can attend in your place and choose for you.
 For more information, please see the Glossary of Terms.

-Q: We have a group of four who want to live together in an apartment.
+Q: My friend and I want to live together.
 Can we go through Room Selection Day together and use the best number in our group?

 A: Yes!
 You absolutely can.
-Just make sure that whoever has the best (lowest) number is either in attendance, or has designated one of your roommates as a proxy and you will be able to go through at that time.
+Just make sure that whoever has the best (lowest) number is either in attendance, or has designated a proxy and you will be able to go through at that time.

 Q: My roommate for next year has a better (lower) Room Selection Number, but can’t make the designated time on Room Selection Day.
 Can I use my roommate's number?